isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-const"></a>Con: Constants and Immutability

-You can't have a race condition on a constant.
+You can’t have a race condition on a constant.
 It is easier to reason about a program when many of the objects cannot change their values.
-Interfaces that promises "no change" of objects passed as arguments greatly increase readability.
+Interfaces that promises “no change” of objects passed as arguments greatly increase readability.

 Constant rule summary: